YZHUANGwork/jp-magazine-ocr/README.md

 ## Example Output

 Each viewer shows the annotated image on the left and the scrollable extracted text on the right.
 Raw files are in [`ocr_output/`](https://github.com/YZHUANGwork/jp-magazine-ocr/tree/main/ocr_output).
+Source files are in [`ocr_input/`](https://github.com/YZHUANGwork/jp-magazine-ocr/tree/main/ocr_input).

 | Category | Example |
 |----------|-------------|